 Click on "Install Instructions".
 Search for "Native Client" until you find the section titled "Microsoft® SQL Server® 2012 Native Client".
-If you have a 32-bit edition of Windows, chose the X86 Package download link.
-If you have a 64-bit Windows, chose the X64 Package.
+Chose the X64 Package.
 After the download completes, run the installer on the Journyx server.
-If necessary, go to Start -> Journyx -> Setup Web Server and Database.
+If necessary, go to Start \rightarrow Journyx \rightarrow Setup Web Server and Database.